 Chevron stepped in to help out— they paid Guerra $38,000 and got him and his family into America.
 They also kicked in health insurance, a car, and other perks.
 Donziger's team says the cash and benefits top out at over $2 million.
 Chevron's people say Guerra's life was in danger, and they were merely helping out.

-The spiralling list of allegations read like the plot of a John Grisham novel and has become a constant back-and-forth of accusations.
+The spiraling list of allegations read like the plot of a John Grisham novel and is a veritable game of flying accusations.

 Chevron's take-no-prisoners tactics in the courtroom highlight just how much the company cares about winning this case.

 The company rolled all these allegations against Donziger into one of the most extraordinary lawsuits in American history.
 Chevron lawyers brought him up on racketeering charges.

 The Racketeer Influenced and Corrupt Organizations (RICO) Act has been instrumental in jailing corrupt politicians and mafia families for decades.
 It's primarily criminal legislation.
 But some clever lawyers on Chevron's team had the novel idea of using civil court to bring charges against Donziger for colluding with the Ecuadorian courts in a campaign of bribery, intimidation, and forgery to extort Chevron.

 Surprisingly, Chevron won.
 New York Judge Lewis Kaplan found that Donziger had indeed run an unscrupulous campaign against Chevron.

 A Chevron-produced video about the racketeering case against Donziger

 Donziger is appealing the decision, and argues that Kaplan was outright biased in favor of Chevron.